TaylorAnderson/Bean-and-Pesto/Assets/Third Party/SpriteOutline/README.txt

    if you are using sprites that have semi-transparent pixels in them and want those pixels to *not* be included in the outline.

+9. Drag the "Buffer" slider to add/remove a buffer of transparent pixels between the sprite(s) and the outline.

-9. Enable "Include Children" to have child sprites nested within the main sprite included in the outline.
+10. Enable "Include Children" to have child sprites nested within the main sprite included in the outline.

-10. Use "Child Layers" to filter the child sprites that will be included in the outline on a per-layer basis.
+11. Use "Child Layers" to filter the child sprites that will be included in the outline on a per-layer basis.
 Child sprites that do *not* belong to one of the checked layers will be excluded.

-11. Fill "Ignore Child Names" with names of nested game objects that you want excluded from the outline.
+12. Fill "Ignore Child Names" with names of nested game objects that you want excluded from the outline.

-12. Change "Sort Method" to adjust how the outline is sorted (either the lowest sorting order - 1; or the highest z-axis value + 1).
+13. Change "Sort Method" to adjust how the outline is sorted (either the lowest sorting order - 1; or the highest z-axis value + 1).

-13. Enable "Is Animated" to auto-regenerate the outline when the main sprite frame changes (does not track child sprites).
+14. Enable "Is Animated" to auto-regenerate the outline when the main sprite frame changes (does not track child sprites).

-14. Enable "Use Exported Frame" to use a pre-rendered image of the outline instead of rendering in real time using the included pixel shader.
+15. Enable "Use Exported Frame" to use a pre-rendered image of the outline instead of rendering in real time using the included pixel shader.
 If your outline does not change appearance at all during run time, you should enable this before releasing your game as a performance optimization.
 This